wmedrano/wmedrano.dev/_posts/2024-05-13-github-gitlab.md

   tests, and deploying.
 - Facilitate feedback and contributions from others within the community.

-# Categories
+## Categories

-## Latency
+### Latency

 GitHub just feels snappier.
 I can't help but get annoyed at how sluggish GitLab presents its content.
 Doing a quick comparison of the code review page, I found that GitLab takes `2.5s` to display code, while GitHub does so in `1.0s`.

 Really, speed is the make or break feature for my usage.
-The latency GitLab introduces is enough time for my mind to wander.
+The latency GitLab introduces is enough time for me to get distracted.
 This is especially bothersome for the moments where I'm locked in and highly productive.
-I'm very sensitive to latency, though many may not mind.
+Although I'm very sensitive to latency, others may not mind.

-## Community
+### Community

 Surprisingly, some of the small libraries I use have had a small amount of success in the open source community.
 Although I had no expectation that anyone